RayFlaherty/CreatePassword1/README.md

 # Password Generator Starter Code

 For this project we are completing a Password Generator file.
 The intended function of the application will generate a 10 character password that contains Upper and Lower case letters, numbers, and special characters.
 The funciton of the applicaiton will be started by a simple button click.

-This is the intended layout of the sight.
+This is the intended layout of the site.
-C:\Users\raymo\OneDrive\vanderbilt\PasswordGenerator\CreatePassword1\Develop\Password Generator.png

 MIT License